-- Use propositional and predicate logic in knowledge representation and truth verification. - Demonstrate the application of discrete structures in different fields of computer science. - Solve problems using recurrence relations and generating functions. - Application of different mathematical proofs techniques in proving theorems in the courses. - Compare graphs, trees and their applications.
+- Make use of propositional and predicate logic in knowledge representation and truth verification. - Demonstrate the application of discrete structures in different fields of computer science. - Solve problems using recurrence relations and generating functions. - Apply different mathematical proofs, techniques in proving theorems. - Compare graphs, trees and their applications.